-When only one table is selected, the option to split the tables becomes available.
-The Table Merge option is available when two unrelated tables are selected.
+When only one table is selected, the Denormalization Mapping options Horizontal Splits and Vertical Splits are available for you to split the table accordingly.
+The Table Merges option is available when two unrelated tables are selected.

 Let's walk through an example of a denormalization operation using the generated physical model in a previous session of this tutorial.
 We may want to reduce the overhead on the Custmr table by splitting it into two physical tables, Custmr_East and Custmr_West.
 Splitting the table can reduce the query time and provide opportunities to store the tables at different locations which could further reduce lookup time.